jane777-pixel/nightdogs/content/blog/orionlw/2025-08-29/ramble/index.md

 I've been enjoying The Finals on my PC lately.
 It's a fast-paced skill-based FPS, with a lot of neat features and destruction physics.
 Reminds me a lot of fond childhood memories of Battlefield BC2 and even Brink which was probably the last game I preordered (learned by lesson).

 Also getting back into chess has been fun, but maybe a little too much in a way.
 Don't wanna be thinking of moves late at night you know.

+# Other stuff

+Adèsse is back from their trip so that's nice.
+I don't have work lined up for September which is scary but it'll also be nice to catch up with people and work on things I've been neglecting.

+Until next time!